sebastienwindal/RandomStuff/GitSetup.md

 working on my own custom branch, it should make the final merge less painful (in theory).
 Good to do that daily or so...

-working, working, commiting, working, committing, pushing, working, commiting, pushing....
+_working, working, commiting, working, committing, pushing, working, commiting, pushing._

 Repeat step 2 until you are done with myFeature...